kangarooPotato/JunsBookStore/JunsBookStore/README.txt

 - add some bootstrap files and modifided _Layout.cshtml, _LoginPartial.cshtml
 - now I can see the bootstrap theme that i added. this Minty theme
 - i feel fresh :D

+2022-03-23

+05:24
+- I'm trying to work on my MacBook.
+- brought a repo and it's working well

+05:45
+- added dropdown menu and toggle is not working..

+05:59
+- i dont know WHY....